 Yes.
 The regulations do not include any “grandfathering” for prior sample results regardless of how long ago they were taken as long as you still possess the results.
-So, for example, a soil sample result from 1980 that a responsible person currently has in his or her possession must be disclosed.
+So, for example, a soil sample result from 1980 that a responsible person currently has in their possession must be disclosed.
 In fact, reporting is required even if the responsible person no longer owns the property.

-Responsible persons ("RP") are required to file a report upon the later of: (1) 30 days after the regulations are effective; (2) 30 days after discovery of a report older than October 1, 2009; or (3) 15 days “after discovery” by the RP of sample result above the reporting thresholds.
+Responsible persons are required to file a report upon the later of: (1) 30 days after the regulations are effective; (2) 30 days after discovery of a report older than October 1, 2009; or (3) 15 days “after discovery” by the responsible person of sample result above the reporting thresholds.

 This will be most problematic mid-transaction when sample results are obtained during due diligence periods.
 Potential purchasers or their lenders/investors are likely to insist on disclosure and resolution with MDE prior to closing on the property.
 Depending on transaction deadlines and MDE processing time this may be difficult if not impossible.

 Yes, but they are limited and not likely to help most businesses.
-The regulations do not require reporting of properly-applied pesticides and fertilizers, de minimus residential use of hazardous substances, releases previously reported to MDE or the EPA, or oil releases already subject to other provisions of MDE regulations.
+The regulations do not require reporting of properly applied pesticides and fertilizers, de minimus residential use of hazardous substances, releases previously reported to MDE or the Environmental Protection Agencey, or oil releases already subject to other provisions of MDE regulations.

 Yes, but again it is limited and discretionary with MDE.
 The regulations say that MDE “may” exempt “metallic constituents” if MDE determines that the concentration “is a naturally occurring background concentration.”
 This may be a frequent problem.
 Arsenic, for example, naturally occurs in the Baltimore region at levels that exceed MDE’s screening levels.